jenniferlu717/SkewIT/README.md

 If users would like to analyze plasmid sequences in their input files, simply specify `--plasmid` during runtime.

 ## gcskew.py Usage/Options
+This program will calculate GC Skew values for each genome provided.
+Running `python gcskew.py --usage` will print a full usage message to the system standard out.
+Here, we describe how to run `gcskew.py`.

+    python gcskew.py -i SEQ.FASTA

+    Required parameters:
+    *   -i SEQ.FASTA...............fasta/multi-fasta sequence file

+    Optional parameters:
+    *   -o SKEWI.TXT...............output file [if none is provided, the program will print to gcskew.txt (overwrites if exists)]
+    *   -k WINDOW SIZE.............size of window within which to calculate gc skew [default: 20kb]
+    *   -f FREQUENCY...............number of bases between the start of each window [default: k == f, adjacent/non-overlapping windows]

+### Input/Output Files

+Currently, input sequence files must be FASTA formatted and not zipped.
+Multi-fasta files are permitted.

+The output file is a 3 column, tab-delimited file with the following columns:
+    1. sequence ID = allows users to sort out which GC Skew values belong to which sequences
+    2. index = designates the start index of the window for which GC Skew is calculated
+    3. GC Skew value = calculated by summing guanine (G) and cytosine (C) bases and calculating (G-C)/(G+C)

+### Window Length/Frequency Options (-k/-f)

+These options are identical to those described above for the `skewi.py` script.

 # Author information
 Updated: 2020/02/25